garciacarlos78/Android-Fundamentals-V2/lesson8/README.md

   - In the instructions, the method `setNotificationButtonState` receives three `Boolean` as arguments.
 It seems it's enough to pass it three primitive `boolean`.

 Coding challenge:
   - Method to use: `NotificationCompat.Builder setDeleteIntent(PendingIntent intent)`

+## 8.2 - Homework (homework)

+Source module: *notifyMe*, from 8.1.

+Goal: change updated notification to use `InboxStyle` expanded layout instead of `BigPictureStyle`.

+Fake string data for each line and for the summary text.